 - Sumptuous snacks and beverages including the Holi delicacies

 This is a completely volunteer-driven event made possible by ticket sale.
 We would love to have more volunteers for the D-day event.
 We encourage middle- and high-school kids to step-up and earn their volunteer hours.
 If interested, please Click here.

-Continuing with our tradition of giving, this year we are donating all the savings from our event to northwest Harvest. northwest Harvest is Washington's own statewide hunger relief agency.
+Continuing with our tradition of giving, this year we are donating all the savings from ticket sales of our event to northwest Harvest.
+Northwest Harvest is Washington's own statewide hunger relief agency.
 Their mission is "leading the fight for hungry people statewide to have access to nutritious food while respecting their dignity and promoting good health."
 Their vision is to end hunger in Washington state.

 In 2016, we donated the savings from this event to Sai Seva Sadan www.saisevasadan.com.
 Sai Seva Sadan serves the rural poor children / adolescents who have no way of getting specialized medical and special education facilities.
 We donated via Asha for Education since Asha already has established infrastructure and process to make sure donation is utilized for the stated causes.

 Looking forward to celebrating yet another fun-filled family friendly Festival of Colors with you.